 - Consider any tax incentives and rebates, as well as low or no interest loans.
 There are a number of tax credits and rebates you could qualify for.
 Manufacturers and your local HVAC contractor may also offer special financing offers.
 Equipment repair, on the other hand, generally does not offer any financial incentives.

 Contact us at Ernst Heating and Cooling.
 You can even schedule an appointment online.
 We offer the latest heating and cooling products, and our staff of highly-trained technicians are always on hand to maintain and repair the air-conditioning and heating system in your Edwardsville area home.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about high-efficiency air conditioning and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about high-efficiency air conditioning and other HVAC topics, visit our blog.